vennemp/ai-jupyter-notebooks/README.md

 pip install jupyter langchain boto3
 ```

-To use, open a ipynb file in VScode.
+To use, just clone the repo and open a ipynb file in VScode.
 All of notebooks are in python - so make sure you select your currently installed python package as the kernel after opening.